bdd100k/bdd100k/doc/source/evaluate.rst

 Instance Segmentation
 ~~~~~~~~~~~~~~~~~~~~~~~~

 We use the same metrics set as DET above.
-The only difference lies in the computation of distance matrixs.
+The only difference lies in the computation of distance matrixes.
 Concretely, in DET, it is computed using box IoU.
 While for InsSeg, the mask IoU is used.

 Submission format
 ^^^^^^^^^^^^^^^^^^^^^^

-To evaluate your algorithms on BDD100K detection benchmark, you may prepare predictions in bitmask format,
+To evaluate your algorithms on the BDD100K detection benchmark, you may prepare predictions in bitmask format,
 which is illustrated in `Label Format <https://doc.bdd100k.com/format.html>`_.
 Moreover, a score file is needed, with the following format:
 ::